New Jersey Employment Attorneys

 Federal, state, and local laws provide protections against discrimination, hostile work environments, unequal pay, and many other types of harm.

-The different types of unlawful discrimination against workers can include discrimination based on gender, age, race or national origin, sexual orientation, or physical or mental disability.
+The different types of unlawful discrimination against workers can include discrimination based on different characteristics, including but not limited to: gender, age, race or national origin, sexual orientation, religion, or physical or mental disability.
 Employers can also discriminate against their employees through retaliation after a complaint is made.

-Hostile work environments, retaliation and other forms of discrimination may affect one’s ability to be productive while completing their job.
-Not all negative work environments are not considered illegal.
+Hostile work environments, retaliation, and other forms of discrimination may affect one’s ability to be productive while completing their job.
+However, not all negative work environments are considered illegal.
 An experienced employment law attorney can help you determine when you might have a valid claim against an employer.